scenerygraphics/bionic-tracking/README.md

-# Attentive Tracking
+# Bionic Tracking

-This is the demo repository for attentive tracking, aka, tracking by tracking.
+This is the demo repository for bionic tracking, aka, tracking by tracking, aka attentive tracking, aka track2track.

 ## Requirements